Sociopaths are master manipulators who may prey on the kindness of INFJs.

 A person with an INFJ personality is first and foremost an introvert.
 This means he or she often prefers staying in to going out, and solitude to socializing.
 This can make things difficult when the INFJ wants to meet someone new.
 The thought of making small talk with a group of unfamiliar people can be enough to make an introvert scrap the idea of forming a romantic relationship altogether.

 Enter the sociopath.
 The term conjures images of people like John Gacy, Ted Bundy, or Jeffrey Dahmer.
 But not every sociopath is a serial killer.
 Sociopaths share common traits like failing to conform to the rules of society and deceitfulness, but they are also intelligent, charismatic, and charming.
 Their intelligence allows them to engage in deep conversations about abstract concepts, something INFJs crave with their whole being.
-The sociopath is a master at manipulation and will attempt to play on the INFJ’s emotions until he successfully charms her into a relationship that he can exploit to his full advantage.
+The sociopath is a master at manipulation and may attempt to play on the INFJ’s emotions until he successfully charms her into a relationship that he can exploit to his full advantage.

 (What’s your personality type?
 We recommend this free personality assessment.)